kubernetes/community/contributors/design-proposals/raw-block-pv.md

 Authors: erinboyd@, screeley44@, mtanino@

-This document presents a proposal for managing raw block storage in Kubernetes using the persistent volume soruce API as a consistent model of consumption.
+This document presents a proposal for managing raw block storage in Kubernetes using the persistent volume source API as a consistent model of consumption.

 # Goals
 * Enable durable access to block storage